 - Avoid clichés and generalizations.

 - Use different words.

 Another stage of concluding your thesis is to make several recommendations.
 Other people would like to read how your research contributes to solving the issue.
 You should provide 2-7 recommendations.
 Each must be specific and connected to your conclusions.
-You may explain how to avoid possible drawbacks, recommend more effective methods, etc.
+You may give research limitations examples, explain how to avoid possible drawbacks, recommend more effective methods, etc.

 List and Emphasize Your Contribution